CSSS Logo SFU Computing Science Student Society pixel coding frog

 Hi everyone,

-Welcome back!
-The next general meeting for the CSSS will be held on Tuesday, September 19th, 2023.
+The next general meeting for the CSSS will be held on Tuesday, October 17th, 2023.
+This will be the last meeting of the semester!

 Time: 6:00 pm - 7:00 pm